Promises and Secrets

 First, this process is to show that it can be done.
 This Bible is not guaranteed to solve everyone's problems.
 And you already know that just because others recommend a version doesn't mean it's the best one for you.
 This is just another way to look at things, and we need all the help we can get.
 However, if you want to see the Bible written much closer to the perspective of the men who actually wrote it, check this one out.

-(NOTE: As of early 2018, my wife has gone back to the John MacArthur Study Bible (NASB).
-She loves his way of teaching and now feels that the CJSB is too Jewish in its interpretation.
+(NOTE: As of early 2018, my wife had gone back to the John MacArthur Study Bible (NASB).
+She loved his way of teaching and felt that the CJSB is too Jewish in its interpretation.
 This was a result of her comparing notes with John MacArthur and the pastors of her Baptist church, rather than any interpretations of her own.
-Read my Integrity page to get an idea of his teachings.)
+Read my Integrity page to get an idea of his teachings.

 Well, the point is this - all those "outrageous" viewpoints expressed on the other pages of this site came from my long and hard research - this Bible confirms most of it.
 It's not that it is restated in a way that agrees with any particular line of thought or viewpoint, but it uses the proper meaning of the terms and phrases as understood by the people who actually put the words on "paper" the first time.
 The most convincing part is that the Jews have all of it, and always did have, up to the first coming of Christ.
 Now, some of the Jews still have all of it, but only those who see how the Messiah fits into the picture of God's will, and does not replace the picture.

 Discovering the original meaning